cos301-2019-se/Geyser-App/Documentation/Instructions/Instructions.md

 If you want to build the mobile app yourself you will need to install everything listed in that list.
 We have [pre-made a APK](./APK/Latest.apk) to make it easier for those that don't wish to go through the whole process, if you are just going to use the APK no software is needed to use it.
-If you just want to to run it on your browser (Which we do not recommand because of limitations) you only need the first two items in the list to be installed.
+If you just want to to run it on your browser (Which we do not recommand because of limitations) you only need the first three items in the list to be installed.

 ## Download project
 Choose a folder on your computer and open terminal in it.